Three-dimensional sizes and shapes of pion emission in heavy-ion collisions: Results and discussion

 Figure~\ref{f:lambda} shows the correlation strength parameters $\lambda$ as a function of $m_T$, for various choices of $\rho^\lambda_{\rm max}$, compared to PHENIX data of Ref.~\cite{PHENIX:2024vjp}.
 These plots indicate that, similarly to the case of $\alpha$ and $R$, EPOS3 captures the trend of the data, and describes their magnitude in peripheral collisions, while an increasing discrepancy appears either for central collisions, or for peripheral collisions, depending on the chosen normalization range: $\rho^\lambda_{\rm max}=$ 1 mm works for 0--10\% centrality, 5 mm for 10--20\% centrality, while 5 or 50 cm works for the more peripheral cases.
-This may be caused either by a not fully adequate handling of hadrons and their dynamics in EPOS3, or the lack of Coulomb-scattering, as discussed above.
+This may be caused either by an incomplete handling of hadrons and their dynamics in EPOS3, in particular several neglected resonances and decay channels that can affect the source shape and strength, or the lack of Coulomb-scattering, as discussed above.
 Alternatively, it is also possible that different experimental pair resolutions have to be considered for different centralities.
 (Note that $\rho^\lambda_{\rm max}$ only affects $\lambda$, not the other source parameters.)
 However, the fact that the $m_T$-dependence is well captured by EPOS3 is interesting on its own.